singnet/dev-portal/docs/all/mpe-api-changes.md

 # Hero section
 title: Multi-Party Escrow API Changes
 description: A proposal for changings in the APIs of SingularityNET components.

 # extralink box
-# extralink:
+extralink:
-#    title: About extralink
+    title: All Docs
+    title_url: '/docs'
+    external_url: false
+    description: Find an overview of our full documentation here.

-#    title_url: '#'
+# Developer Newsletter
-#    external_url: true
+dev_news: true
-#    description: extralink description

 # Micro navigation
 micro_nav: true

-# Newsletter
-dev_news: true

-# Page navigation
-page_nav:
-    prev:
-        content: Overview
-        url: '#'
-    next:
-        content: Register Organization
-        url: '#'
 ---

-# Overview
+## Overview

-Below proposal describes changes in APIs of SingularityNet components.
-Main goal is allowing step by step migration of the SingularityNet from Jobs to MultiPartyEscrow contracts.
+Below proposal describes changes in APIs of SingularityNET components.
+Main goal is allowing step by step migration of the SingularityNET from Jobs to MultiPartyEscrow contracts.
 It means that for some time it will be possible to use both payment ways.
 At the end one can find development plan based on API changes proposed.

-# IPFS metadata changes
+## IPFS metadata changes

 Current API: